IanBrettell/PhD-thesis/book/PhD thesis.md

   a. its representation of the genetic variation that exists in a wild population.

-  a. the ability to replicate individuals with near-identical genotypes, allowing one to modify environmental variables to determine the strength of those environmental effects.
+  a. the ability to replicate individuals with near-identical genotypes, allowing one to modify environmental variables while keeping the genetics constant to determine the strength of those environmental effects.

   a. the presence of numerous inbred lines that can by placed in the same environment, allowing one to infer the strength of the genetic effect